Correctness Verification of Neural Networks: Case Studies

 The input $x$ to the neural network is the image taken by the camera.
 The observation process $g$ is the camera imaging process.
-The camera imaging process we use can be viewed as an one-step ray tracing: the intensity value of each pixel is determined by shooting a ray from the center of that pixel through the focal point, then taking the intensity of the intersection point between the ray and the scene.
-In this example scene, the intersection points for the top half of the pixels are in the sky (intensity 0.0).
-The intersection points for the lower half of the pixels are on the $\mathrm{xy}$-plane.
-The position of the intersection point (in the world coordinates) can be computed using a transformation from the pixel coordinates in homogeneous coordinate systems:
+For each pixel, we shoot a ray from the center of that pixel through the camera focal point and compute the intersection of the ray with objects in the scene.
+The intensity of that intersection point is taken as the intensity of the pixel.
+The resulting $x$'s are 32$\times$32 gray scale images with intensities in $[0, 255]$ (see Appendix \ref{sec:scene-append} and \ref{sec:camera-imaging-append} for detailed descriptions of the scene and the camera imaging process).
+Figure \ref{fig:exp-images} presents an example image.
+The target input space $\tilde{\mathcal{X}}$ is the set of all images that can be taken with $\delta \in [-40, 40]$ and $\theta \in [-60\degree, 60\degree]$.